miriamposner/digital_storytelling_adobe_premiere/digital_storytelling_with_adobe_premiere_pro.md

 When we're working with video, we spend a bit more time than usual setting up our files and folders.
 That's because video takes up so much space on your computer that you want to be sure you have enough room for both the original media and for the final product.

 It's a good idea to move all the media you plan to work with—audio, video, and photographs—into one folder (or a series of nested folders) either on your computer or on an external hard drive connected to your computer.
 This makes it easier for Adobe Premiere to find your file.
+Within your media folder, it's also a good idea to keep your various types of media as organized as you possibly can, in order to avoid confusion.
+(Remember that you should be keeping track of the sources of your media.)

 It's important to understand that when you work with media in Adobe Premiere, you're not really importing your media into the program; you're importing a *reference* to the original file on your computer.
 Premiere works this way in order to avoid making copies of files that are already pretty large.
 This also allows you to edit your project without modifying the original files.
 But it does mean that if you move your media around later, Premiere will get confused and ask you to re-link the media.
 So it's a good idea to leave your media in its original location until you're done editing your video.